kubernetes/kubernetes/docs/devel/e2e-tests.md

 brevity, we will look at a subset of the options, which are listed below:

 ```
--ginkgo.dryRun=false: If set, ginkgo will walk the test hierarchy without
+--ginkgo.dryRun=false: If set, ginkgo will walk the test hierarchy without
 actually running anything.
 Best paired with -v.

--ginkgo.failFast=false: If set, ginkgo will stop running a test suite after a
+--ginkgo.failFast=false: If set, ginkgo will stop running a test suite after a
 failure occurs.

--ginkgo.failOnPending=false: If set, ginkgo will mark the test suite as failed
+--ginkgo.failOnPending=false: If set, ginkgo will mark the test suite as failed
 if any specs are pending.

--ginkgo.focus="": If set, ginkgo will only run specs that match this regular
+--ginkgo.focus="": If set, ginkgo will only run specs that match this regular
 expression.

--ginkgo.skip="": If set, ginkgo will only run specs that do not match this
+--ginkgo.skip="": If set, ginkgo will only run specs that do not match this
 regular expression.

--ginkgo.trace=false: If set, default reporter prints out the full stack trace
+--ginkgo.trace=false: If set, default reporter prints out the full stack trace
 when a failure occurs

--ginkgo.v=false: If set, default reporter print out all specs as they begin.
+--ginkgo.v=false: If set, default reporter print out all specs as they begin.

--host="": The host, or api-server, to connect to
+--host="": The host, or api-server, to connect to

--kubeconfig="": Path to kubeconfig containing embedded authinfo.
+--kubeconfig="": Path to kubeconfig containing embedded authinfo.

--prom-push-gateway="": The URL to prometheus gateway, so that metrics can be
+--prom-push-gateway="": The URL to prometheus gateway, so that metrics can be
 pushed during e2es and scraped by prometheus.
 Typically something like
 127.0.0.1:9091.

--provider="": The name of the Kubernetes provider (gce, gke, local, vagrant,
+--provider="": The name of the Kubernetes provider (gce, gke, local, vagrant,
 etc.)

--repo-root="../../": Root directory of kubernetes repository, for finding test
+--repo-root="../../": Root directory of kubernetes repository, for finding test
 files.
 ```